What is a percolation (Infiltration) test for soakaway attenuation storage?

 What is a percolation test?

-The percolation test also known as the infiltration or soakaway test is perfomed out by a drainage engineer to determine whether a soakaway is suitable in any given location.
-The test will also ultimatley yield the Infiltration rate which is used to size a soakaway Percolation tests are very important, particularly on new building projects, they will give an immediate indication of the water table and drainage rates of any given area, thus allowing a decision to made on the overall viability of the soakaway.
+The percolation test also known as the infiltration or soakaway test is performed out by a drainage engineer to determine whether a soakaway is suitable in any given location.
+The test will also ultimately yield the Infiltration rate which is used to size a soakaway Percolation tests are very important, particularly on new building projects, they will give an immediate indication of the water table and drainage rates of any given area, thus allowing a decision to made on the overall viability of the soakaway.

 How is a percolation test carried out?